particle-iot/docs/src/content/datasheets/wi-fi/p1-datasheet.md

 libraries, just like our dev kits, and it's designed to simplify your transition from prototype to production.
 The P1 is the PØ's big brother;
 it's a bit bigger and a tad more expensive, but it includes some extra flash and an antenna and U.FL connector on board.
-Particle provides free access to Particle Device Cloud for prototyping.
-Paid tiers of Particle Device Cloud start when you create a product with more than 100 devices.

 ### Features